Aalekh96/Multile_ROS_node-red/README.md

 https://nodered.org/docs/getting-started/local
 The webpage can be accessed using the ip address of the AWS cloud with port number 1880 i.e, IP_ADDRESS:1880.
 Type this on any brower it will open the node-red application.

-Here, we can craete the flow of the information. as shown in image.
+Here, we can craete the flow of the information. as shown in image:
 ![GitHub Logo](Node_Red_images/AWS_NODE-RED.png)